Medicare * Medicaid * CHIP * Supplemental Income

 To find out if there are any National Institute of Dental and Craniofacial Research clinical trials that you might fit into, visit the NIDCR web site here and click on “Clinical Trials.”

-You can search for trials conducted on the National Institutes of Health (NIH) campus and at institutions across the country or search by dental or medical condition, treatment, or sponsor.
+You can search for trials conducted on the National Institutes of Health (NIH) campus and at institutions across the country or search by a dental or medical condition, treatment, or sponsor.

 For a complete list of all federally funded clinical trials, visit Clinical Trials.